rails/sprockets/guides/end_user_asset_generation.md

 TODO: Explain default fingerprinting/digest behavior

-### Gzip
+## Gzip Files

-By default when Sprockets generates a compiled asset file it will also produce a gzipped copy of that file.
+In many cases it is faster to serve a compressed (archived) file over a web request and have the client expand the file than it is to just serve the whole file.
+Many web browsers and clients support `gzip` by default.
+As a result By default when Sprockets generates a compiled asset file it will also produce a gzipped copy of that file on disk.
 Sprockets only gzips non-binary files such as CSS, javascript, and SVG files.

 For example if Sprockets is generating